 Patients with moderate or severe TBI (GCS ≤ 12) require emergency neuroimaging with noncontrast head CT after stabilization even if potential additional causes for mental obtundation are present (e.g., alcohol intoxication).

-- Focused history
+- SAMPLE history

 - Physical examination: thourough head-to-toe examination and complete neurological examination

 - Continuous monitoring